ConYel/my_site_two/README.md

 We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.
 ― Plato

+If one cannot enjoy reading a book over and over again, there is no use in reading it at all.
+— Oscar Wilde